 - 10 of the best bike packing frame bags

 It only works with bags that have straps without fixed buckles.
 If yours has fixed buckles, you could cut them off, but there would be no going back with that option.
 Suppose your bag doesn't have adjustable straps and doesn't line up neatly under the stem.
 In that case, the 76Project A.S.S CLIP could well be the perfect solution, as in the case of my MackWorkshop top tube bag below.

 The A.S.S CLIP is a 3D-printed bike bag product that offers an alternative way of attaching a top tube bag to your steerer tube.
 Suppose you have no spacers above your stem, and you're riding it slammed (none underneath).
 In that case, you cannot use this system, but if you have a minimum of 10mm of spacers either under or above the stem, you're in luck; just swap out the spacer with the CLIP.

 Fitting the spacer above the stem couldn't be easier.
-Undo the top tap and swap out a forb.
-If you have the spacer below your stem, then the stem must come off - which is not difficult; just make sure you tighten everything as it should be afterwards.
+Undo the top cap and swap out a for b.
+If you have a 10mm spacer below your stem, then the stem must come off - which is not difficult; just make sure you tighten everything as it should be afterwards.

 Once that 'technical' bit is done, the rest is straightforward.
 Feed the straps through the CLIP, as per the instructions, and depending on whether you mounted the spacer above or below the stem, mount the clip to match.
 You don't have to trim the ends of the straps if you fold them tightly.